Piotr1215/upbound-docs/content/upbound-marketplace/packages.md

 The `up xpkg build` command expects a `crossplane.yaml` file to provide the metadata for the package file.

-The default name is based on the `metadata.name` value in the `crossplane.yaml` file.
+The default name is the `metadata.name` value in the `crossplane.yaml` file.

 ```shell
 up xpkg build